husnimun/husni.dev/content/blog/beware-of-implicit-memory-aliasing-in-go-foor-loop/index.md

 ```

-It will produces the following output:
+It will produce the following output:
 ```
 Value:  3 3 3
 Address:  0xc00010c000 0xc00010c000 0xc00010c000